-Despite another exceptional and volatile year due to rising inflation and interest rates, and pent-up demand for social care and other services, the Council was able to close its 2022/23 Accounts showing a modest under spend.
-This has enabled the Council to set resources aside to provide some mitigation in the short-term against escalating costs and to set funds aside for one-off investment in our key priorities.
+Despite exceptional and volatile financial years, due to rising inflation and interest rates, and pent-up demand for social care and other services, the Council was able to close its 2022/23 and 2023/24 Accounts showing modest under spends.
+This enabled the Council to set resources aside to provide some mitigation in the short-term against escalating costs and to set funds aside for one-off investment in our key priorities.